19cah/js/README.md

 Web site authors cannot perfectly conceal how their JavaScript operates because the raw source code must be sent to the client.
 The code can be obfuscated, but obfuscation can be reverse-engineered.
 JavaScript form validation only provides convenience for users, not security.
 If a site verifies that the user agreed to its terms of service, or filters invalid characters out of fields that should only contain numbers, it must do so on the server, not only the client.
-Scripts can be selectively disabled, so JavaScript can't be relied on to prevent operations such as right-clicking on an image to save it.[61]
+Scripts can be selectively disabled, so JavaScript can't be relied on to prevent operations such as right-clicking on an image to save it.
 It is extremely bad practice to embed sensitive information such as passwords in JavaScript because it can be extracted by an attacker.

 ### Misplaced trust in developers

 Package management systems such as NPM and Bower are popular with JavaScript developers.
 Such systems allow a developer to easily manage their program's dependencies upon other developer's program libraries.
 Developers trust that the maintainers of the libraries will keep it secure and up to date, but that is not always the case.
 A vulnerability has emerged because of this blind trust.
 Relied upon libraries can release an update that causes bugs or vulnerabilities to appear in all programs that rely upon the library.
 Inversely, a library can go unpatched with known vulnerabilities out in the wild.
-In a study done looking over a sample of 133k websites, researchers found 37% of the websites included a library with at-least one known vulnerability.[62]
-"The median lag between the oldest library version used on each website and the newest available version of that library is 1,177 days in ALEXA, and development of some libraries still in active use ceased years ago."[62]
+In a study done looking over a sample of 133k websites, researchers found 37% of the websites included a library with at-least one known vulnerability.
+"The median lag between the oldest library version used on each website and the newest available version of that library is 1,177 days in ALEXA, and development of some libraries still in active use ceased years ago."
 Another possibility is that the maintainer of a library may remove the library entirely.
 This occurred in March 2016 when Azer Koçulu removed his repository from NPM.
-This caused all tens of thousands of programs and websites depending upon his libraries to break.[63][64]
+This caused all tens of thousands of programs and websites depending upon his libraries to break.

 ### Browser and plugin coding errors
 JavaScript provides an interface to a wide range of browser capabilities, some of which may have flaws such as buffer overflows.
 These flaws can allow attackers to write scripts that would run any code they wish on the user's system.
 This code is not by any means limited to another JavaScript application.
 For example, a buffer overrun exploit can allow an attacker to gain access to the operating system's API with superuser privileges.

-These flaws have affected major browsers including Firefox,[65] Internet Explorer,[66] and Safari.[67]
+These flaws have affected major browsers including Firefox, Internet Explorer, and Safari.

-Plugins, such as video players, Adobe Flash, and the wide range of ActiveX controls enabled by default in Microsoft Internet Explorer, may also have flaws exploitable via JavaScript (such flaws have been exploited in the past).[68][69]
+Plugins, such as video players, Adobe Flash, and the wide range of ActiveX controls enabled by default in Microsoft Internet Explorer, may also have flaws exploitable via JavaScript (such flaws have been exploited in the past).

-In Windows Vista, Microsoft has attempted to contain the risks of bugs such as buffer overflows by running the Internet Explorer process with limited privileges.[70]
+In Windows Vista, Microsoft has attempted to contain the risks of bugs such as buffer overflows by running the Internet Explorer process with limited privileges.
 Google Chrome similarly confines its page renderers to their own "sandbox".

 ### Sandbox implementation errors